Qampi/Python/README.md

 Common Operations:
-Adding Items: uses append() to add an item to the end of a list, insert () to add at a specific position Accessing Items: Use indexing (list[0] for the first item or slicing for a sublist [1:3] Remving Items: use remove() to remove a specific item or pop() to remove an item at a specific index.
+Adding Items: uses append() to add an item to the end of a list, insert () to add at a specific position Accessing Items: Use indexing (list[0] for the first item or slicing for a sublist [1:3] Removing Items: use remove() to remove a specific item or pop() to remove an item at a specific index.
 Looping Through Lists: Uses for loop to iterate through each item in the list

 2. Tuples: